ed-kung/CSUN-Econ-433/labs/lab04/README.md

           BAR = median(AGE)
         )

     Notice that we can call our summary variables anything we want.
-In this case, we called the weighted mean of `INCWAGE` `FOO` and we called the median of `AGE` `BAR`.
+In this case, we called `FOO` the weighted mean of `INCWAGE` and we called `BAR` the median of `AGE`.

     Going back to our script, our script has: